prane-eth/Crypto_price_alerts/README.md

 To run the code: \
 `python3 flask_app.py`

+To test it, visit http://127.0.0.1:8080/prices/

-Note: API calls may be slow because of sending data to database.
+Note: API calls may be slow because of sending data to the database.
 To increase the speed, kindly remove the lines which store data in DB. \
-Flask app start may be slow due to restoration of tables from the database.
+Flask app start may be slow due to restoration of tables from the database. \
+I didn't add any code after the deadline.
+It is showing a commit, but it is empty.

 ## API Endpoints